Stakes high for Iraq as Mosul offensive looms

 There's also great concern among diplomats and Kurdish officials about plans for securing, stabilizing and governing Mosul once ISIS is evicted.
 US Deputy Secretary of State Antony Blinken told a Senate committee last week that some 15,000 Sunni tribal elements are being trained and equipped to be the holding force once Mosul is liberated.
 "We're well on track" to meet that goal, he said.

-In the longer-run, integrating the various militia that have sprouted since Mosul fell to ISIS, devising better governance for the city, and making it liveable again, are challenges as great as liberating it in the first place.
+In the longer run, integrating the various militia that have sprouted since Mosul fell to ISIS, devising better governance for the city, and making it liveable again, are challenges as great as liberating it in the first place.

 US and Iraqi officials have spoken of creating eight self-governing areas in and around Mosul.
-Ever since Iraq's new constitution was passed, there's been much talk of local autonomy -- but it's rarely been delivered.
+Ever since Iraq's new constitution was passed, there's been much talk of local autonomy, but it's rarely been delivered.
 To many observers, Mosul will be the acid test of Iraq's viability -- and whether its complex mosaic of sectarian, tribal and ethnic groups can live in peace, if not harmony.